cloudmesh-community/fa18-523-60/paper/paper.md

 `$ sudo ufw allow from your_other_server_ip/32 to any port 27017`

-status can be verified using:
+Status can be verified by using:

 `$ sudo ufw status`